-AUTHORITY FOR ISSUANCE...The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, particularly Subchapter C of Chapter 552, Texas Local Government Code, as amended (the "Act"), and Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), and an ordinance (the "Bond Ordinance") adopted by the Council on March 26, 2024 authorizing the issuance of the Bonds in which the City delegated pricing of the Bonds to an Authorized Officer who will approve a pricing certificate (the "Pricing Certificate" which together with the Bond Ordinance is referred to herein as the "Ordinance") which will contain the final terms of sale and complete the sale of the Bonds.
-The Bonds are special obligations of the City and, together with the Previously Issued Bonds and any Additional Bonds, each as defined in the Ordinance, are payable, as to principal and interest, solely from and secured by a lien on and pledge of the Revenues of the City's Municipal Drainage Utility System (the "System").
-See "SELECTED PROVISIONS OF THE ORDINANCE" herein.
+The 2024B Bonds are authorized and issued pursuant to authority granted by the Constitution and the general laws of the State of Texas (the "State" or "Texas"), including particularly Chapter 1207, Texas Government Code, as amended, and an ordinance adopted by the City Council on March 26, 2024 authorizing the issuance of the 2024B Bonds (the "2024B PIB Bond Ordinance") in which the City Council delegated pricing of the 2024B Bonds to an Authorized Officer who will approve a pricing certificate (the "2024B Pricing Certificate," and together with the 2024B PIB Bond Ordinance, the "2024B Bond Ordinance") which will contain the final terms of the sale and complete the sale of the 2024B Bonds.
+The 2024A Bond Ordinance and the 2024B Bond Ordinance are sometimes collectively referred to as the "Ordinances."